jacquetpi/cpu-staker/README.md

 # CPU staker

 Force the current workload of the OS to be consolidated on the smallest count of CPUs possible (instead of being spread).
-We fully use CPU0 before using CPU1 and so on.
+> We fully use CPU0 before using CPU1, CPU1 before CPU2, and so on

 ## Features